w3f/polkadot-wiki/docs/learn-legitimate-projects.md

 #### 7. Parachain candidate

 There are many ways a project can build on Polkadot.
 But the most direct and impactful is by aiming to be a parachain.
-And finding whether a project is actually building a parachain is the easiest one: through the [Rococo testnet parachain](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frococo-rpc.polkadot.io#/parachains) page on polkadot.js.org.
-Every project that aims to be a parachain will test their chain on Rococo as a parachain and a [parathread](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frococo-rpc.polkadot.io#/parachains/parathreads) before moving over to Kusama and eventually Polkadot.
+And finding whether a project is actually building a parachain is the easiest one: through the [Rococo testnet parachains](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frococo-rpc.polkadot.io#/parachains) and [parathreads](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frococo-rpc.polkadot.io#/parachains/parathreads) pages on polkadot.js.org.
+Every project that aims to be a parachain will test their chain on Rococo as a parachain and a parathread before moving over to Kusama and eventually Polkadot.

 Of course, getting a parachain slot on either of the two main networks is not guaranteed and the project will need to win the [auction](learn-auction) for the slots they're interested in, or they may choose to be a [parathread](learn-parathreads) instead (although this should be clarified to their community).
 But testing their software on the Rococo testnet is certainly a strong indicator of the legitimacy of the project.